baloise/kx-mobility-sumo/README.md

 - team up with R&D departments for experience and knowledge exchange

 ## aims

+### stream 1: insurance
+- reduce claim costs by reducing the accident rate for black spots e.g. by supporting projects to alter the current traffic situations

+### stream 2: mobility
 - reduce project costs for early prototype projects by simulating their potential impact and outcome

-- reduce claim costs by reducing the accident rate for black spots e.g. by supporting projects to alter the current traffic situations
+### stream 3: r&d
 - build up partnerships for future projects